willjobs/regulations-public-comments/blogposts/post1/README.md

 <br>

 There may be many public comments associated with a docket, each of which has text and/or attachments and some metadata about the commenter.
 The metadata are often just the commenter's name or organization, but may also include city, state, and organization type.
-These metadata are optional, are not verified, and allow for anonymous comments.
+These metadata are optional and are not verified.
+In addition, anonymous comments are allowed.

 | ![example listing of comment](images/004_example_listing.png) |